Topological Data Analysis for Unsupervised Feature Selection in Large Scale Spatial Omics Data Sets: Results

-We applied \persist to spatial transcriptomics data from the Kidney Precision Medicine Project (KPMP, \cite{kpmp_paper}).
+We analysed data from the Kidney Precision Medicine Project (KPMP) \cite{kpmp_paper}.
 This data consists of 6 Acute Kidney Injury (AKI) and 8 Chronic Kidney Disease (CKD) samples, with expression data on 26027 genes resolved to $55\mu$m wells.
 The number of wells varies from 317 to 787 across the samples.
-The tissue samples display distinct morphological variation, including some with highly irregular shapes or with multiple disconnected components (supplementary figure 4).
-Such variation presents a significant challenge for producing comparable SVG identification analyses between the different samples.
+The tissue samples display distinct morphological variation, including some with highly irregular shapes or with multiple disconnected components (figure~\ref{methods_figure}a).
+Such variation presents a significant challenge for producing comparable analyses between the different samples.

-The amount of SVGs identified by \persist in each sample based on the automatically selected CoSS-cutoff ranged from 62 to 353.
-There was no correlation between the number of SVGs identified and the number of wells in the sample (table \ref{kpmp_num_svgs_stats}, supplementary figure 5a).
+The number of SVGs identified in each sample based on the automatically selected CoSS-cutoff ranged from 62 to 353.
+There was no correlation between the number of SVGs identified and the number of wells in the sample (table \ref{kpmp_num_svgs_stats}, supplementary figure 3a).

-Table \ref{kpmp_num_svgs_stats} provides summary statistics on the number of SVGs identified by each of the comparison methods in each of the kpmp samples, plotted in supplementary figure 5a against the number of wells in each sample.
-Notably, 1) SpatialDE and SPARK-X, the two methods based on null hypothesis rejection, consistently call more genes as SV than \persist or Sepal, the two methods based on continuous quantification of spatial structure, 2) SpatialDE and SPARK-X exhibit much more variability in the number of SVGs called, with SPARK-X exhibiting a substantial correlation between the number of SVGs and the number of wells in a sample, and 3) Sepal consistently identifies less SVGs than \persistend, for some samples only calling a single digit number of genes as SV.
+Table \ref{kpmp_num_svgs_stats} provides summary statistics on the number of SVGs identified by each of the comparison methods in each of the kpmp samples, plotted in supplementary figure 3a against the number of wells in each sample.
+Notably, 1) SpatialDE and SPARK-X, the two methods based on null hypothesis rejection, consistently call more genes as SV than our method or Sepal, the two methods based on continuous quantification of spatial structure, 2) SpatialDE and SPARK-X exhibit much more variability in the number of SVGs called, with SPARK-X exhibiting a substantial correlation between the number of SVGs and the number of wells in a sample, and 3) Sepal consistently identifies less SVGs than we do, for some samples only calling a single digit number of genes as SV.